JohnHenryAntona/docker-infra/README.md

 services:
     ...
-    # then add the network to each service
+    # Then add the network to each service
     your-service-app:
       networks:
         - proxy-tier_nginx